 Where can I check for up-to-date travel and health information for my destination?

-- UK health authorities are providing detailed advice for specific destinations and locations which is available at www.gov.uk/guidance/wuhan-novel-coronavirus-information-for-the-public
+- UK health authorities are providing detailed advice on travel which is available at https://www.gov.uk/guidance/travel-advice-novel-coronavirus

 - Travellers are advised to read the FCO travel advice for the country they are travelling to.
 Visit www.gov.uk/foreign-travel-advice